 Editor’s note: this article was updated on March 30, 2021, for minor technical amendments.

 What is Bluetooth multipoint?

-Bluetooth multipoint doesn’t mean that you can always stream media from two devices at a time.
+Bluetooth multipoint doesn’t necessarily mean that you can stream media from two devices at a time.
 Few headsets support this properly, and most are limited to designating one device as a media player and the other strictly for pushing notifications through.
 Other devices, like the Sony WH-1000XM4, only support multipoint connectivity over the AAC Bluetooth codec.
-It’s a mixed bag, and something that’s rarely stated in marketing copy.
+It’s a mixed bag and something that’s rarely stated in marketing copy.

 When supported, multipoint performance varies across consumer audio products.

 Now that I’ve tried it, multipoint is difficult to do without.
 The technology lets me stream music and receive notifications from my laptop while keeping an ear on my phone, for incoming calls.
 It automatically prioritizes a connection to the device receiving an incoming call over the one streaming YouTube videos.

 Anyone will benefit from multipoint’s convenience.
 If your company provides you with a work phone, you can connect your compatible headset to both your personal and professional devices.
 It’s a great way to remain aware of everything, and increase productivity.

 The difference between simple multipoint and advanced multipoint

 Simple and advanced Bluetooth multipoint operate on the same principle: one headset connects to two devices at a time.
 However, simple multipoint is less, well, advanced because it drops the current call from the primary source device once you answer an incoming call from the secondary source device.

 Related: Why do conference calls sound bad?